New Brunn--Minkowski and functional inequalities via convexity of entropy: Introduction

 Here $(1-t)K_{0} +t K_{1}=\left\{ (1-t) x+ t y:\ x\in K_{0},\ y\in K_{1}\right\} $ is the $t$-\emph{Minkowski average} of the sets $K_{0}$ and $K_{1}$.
 Note that the inequality becomes stronger as $a$ increases.
-The prototypical example is the classical Brunn\textendash Minkowski inequality, which states that the Lebesgue measure satisfies (\ref{eq:BM}) with exponent $a=\frac{1}{n}$ (See e.g. \cite{Gardner2002} for a survey on the Brunn\textendash Minkowski inequality and its importance).
+The prototypical example is the classical Brunn\textendash Minkowski inequality, which states that the Lebesgue measure satisfies (\eqref{eq:BM}) with exponent $a=\frac{1}{n}$ (see e.g. \cite{Gardner02} for a survey on the Brunn\textendash Minkowski inequality and its importance).
+When $\nu$ is not the Lebesgue measure, inequalities such as \eqref{eq:BM} are sometimes called weighted Brunn--Minkowski inequalities.

-More generally, Borell (\cite{Borell1974}, \cite{Borell1975}) characterized all measures $\nu$ which satisfy (\ref{eq:BM}) for some exponent $a$: \begin{thm} Let $\nu$ be a Borel measure on $\RR^{n}$ with density $\phi$ with respect to the Lebesgue measure, and fix $a\in[-\infty,\frac{1}{n}]$.
+More generally, from the works of Borell (\cite{Borell74}, \cite{Borell75}) and Brascamp--Lieb (\cite{BrascampLieb76BBL}), a characterization of all measures $\nu$ which satisfy (\eqref{eq:BM}) for some exponent $a$ is known: \begin{thm} Let $\nu$ be a Borel measure on $\RR^{n}$ with density $\phi$ with respect to the Lebesgue measure on $\R^n$, and fix $a\in[-\infty,\frac{1}{n}]$.
 Then the following are equivalent: \begin{enumerate} \item $\nu$ satisfies a Brunn\textendash Minkowski inequality with exponent $a$ (we also say that $\nu$ is $a$-concave). \item For all $x,y\in\RR^{n}$ with $\phi(x),\phi(y)>0$ and every $0\le t \le1$ we have

 where $\frac{1}{a}=\frac{1}{b}+n$ (we also say that $\phi$ is $b$-concave). \end{enumerate} \end{thm}

 For simplicity we assumed that $\nu$ has a density, though Borell's original result is slightly more general.
 Note that the cases where $a$ or $b$ belong to $\left\{ -\infty,0,+\infty\right\} $ are interpreted in the limiting sense: We define $\left((1-\lambda)x^{a}+\lambda y^{a}\right)^{1/a}$ to be $\max(x,y)$ if $a=\infty$, $x^{1-\lambda}y^{\lambda}$ if $a=0$, and $\min(x,y)$ if $a=-\infty$.